beaker-project/beaker/documentation/user-guide/customizing-installation.rst

 the installer.

 The following kernel options are treated specially by Beaker:

+``ks=<url>``
+    This option is passed as-is on the kernel command line.
+It specifies the kickstart file for Anaconda.

+    Beaker performs no extra processing on this kernel option, however if it is present Beaker skips all of the normal mechanisms for kickstart generation using templates and variables (described below).
+The kickstart used for provisioning will be the one given in this option.

 ``initrd=<tftp path>``
     Extra initrd/initramfs image to load, in addition to the initrd image for